topleft/express-error-handling/Readme.md

 ```js
 console.log(res.body.data.error);

 > {}
 ```

 This is not because the error is actually an empty object, but because the `Error` class in javascript is not [enumerable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties), therefore the keys and values do not get translated into JSON.
 When translating the response data into JSON, Express is actually turning it first into a string and then into byte data to be be sent via HTTP.
-What makes it a json response is the Content header which is set to `application/json`.
+What makes it a JSON response is the `Content-Type` header, which is set to `application/json`, telling the consuming application what the payload should be interpreted as.
 Examine the following code:

 ```js
 const x = {